Susan Sheehan

 Susan Sheehan (née Sachsel; born August 24, 1937) is an Austrian-born American writer.

 Biography

-Born in Vienna, Austria, she won the Pulitzer Prize for General Non-Fiction in 1983 for her book Is There No Place on Earth for Me?
+Born in Vienna, Austria, she won the 1983 Pulitzer Prize for General Nonfiction for her book Is There No Place on Earth for Me?
 The book details the experiences of a young New York City woman diagnosed with schizophrenia.
 Portions of the book were published in The New Yorker, for which she has written frequently since 1961 as a staff writer.
 Her work as a contributing writer has also appeared in The New York Times and Architectural Digest.

-In 1986, Sheehan published in The New Yorker "A Missing Plane," a three-part series about the U.S. Army’s attempt to identify the remains of the victims of a 1944 airplane crash.
-In About Town: The New Yorker and the World It Made, Ben Yagoda called the article "exhaustive and ultimately exhausting."
+In 1986, Sheehan published in The New Yorker "A Missing Plane," a three-part series about the U.S. Army's attempt to identify the remains of the victims of a 1944 airplane crash.